sciabarracom/ohmyxonsh/README.md

 # ohmyxonsh
 Oh My collection of Xhonsh hacks

-Works on Linux/OSX  and hopefully on Windows Bash (but untested there..)
+Works on Linux/OSX and hopefully on Windows WSL (but untested there..)

 Install: